LiamJCates/Programming-Notes/C++/Types&Values/Classes/Methods.md

+Methods
+Methods are a classes' member functions.
+They create an explicit connection among a class, its data members, and some code.
+Defining a method is as simple as adding a function to a class definition.
+Methods have access to all of a class’s members.

 ## Inline
 C++ inline function is a powerful concept that is commonly used with classes.
 If a function is inline, the compiler places a copy of the code of that function at each point where the function is called at compile time.

-A function definition in a class definition is an inline function definition, even without the use of the inline specifier.
+A function definition in a class definition is an inline function definition by default.

+## Const
-The const specifiers on the functions indicate that these functions do not modify the object for which they are called.
+The const specifiers on the functions indicate that a function does not modify the object for which it is called.
 A const member function can be invoked for both const and non-const objects, but a non-const member function can only be invoked for non-const objects.